justinlettau/sql-source-control/README.md

 is used.

 WARNING:
-All scripts are directly executed against the requested connetion.
+All scripts are directly executed against the requested connection.
 This can not be undone!
 Be sure to backup your database before running the `push` command.

 ## Cat